RealSalmon/cloud-storemation/README.md

 Better README coming "soon".

 ### Install
-1. Create new stack with cloud-formation.yml
+1. Create new stack with cloud-formation/cloud-formation.yml
 2. Update Lambda function with python/index.py
+3. Try it with the example template at cloud-formation/example.yml

 ### Usage
 ```yaml